ViktorJp/VPNMON-R2/README.md

    ``sh /jffs/scripts/vpnmon-r2.sh``
 3. Optionally, you can make this script executable, from a command prompt, enter:
    ``chmod +x /jffs/scripts/vpnmon-r2.sh``

+One particular ingenious way to run this is using the "screen" utility continuously from the router itself, instead of an attached session, as suggested by @eibgrad.
+First, make sure you install screen (and have Entware installed):
+``opkg install screen``

+The screen utility allows you to run the script in the background, detached from your current ssh session.
+``screen -dmS vpnmon-r2 /jffs/scripts/vpnmon-r2.sh``

+You can then reattach to the running script at any time, from any ssh session, on any client machine!
+``screen -r vpnmon-r2``

+Perform the detach by hitting CTRL-A + D

 What this script does
 ---------------------